robert17/iotf-rtd/docs/devices/device_mgmt/index.rst

 Unmanage Device
 ---------------

 A device uses this request when it no longer needs to be managed.
-The Internet of Things Foundation will no longer send new device management requests to this device and all device management requests from this device will be rejected other than a 'Manage device' request.
+The IoT Platform will no longer send new device management requests to this device and all device management requests from this device will be rejected other than a 'Manage device' request.

 .. important:: Support for this operation is mandatory for any managed devices.